Loading…

 Tuesday June 16, 2026 9:15am - 12:00pm CDT

-**This is a double session and spans two presentation time slots.
-If you plan to attend this session in its entirety, you will be unable to attend a different presentation at the 10:45 time slot.
+NOTE: This is a double session and spans two presentation time slots.
+If you sign up for this session, you will be unable to attend a different presentation at the 10:45 time slot.

 In this extended session, your team will begin building the structure of a school playbook grounded in your purpose and mission.
 You’ll engage in a practical, step-by-step process to define your innovation by developing clear, aligned practice profiles.
 These profiles will articulate what success looks like for a key design essential of your charter school, creating a shared understanding and setting the foundation for consistent, high-quality implementation across your school.